-Amherst College students are invited to apply for a research fellowship for creative artists at the Amherst College Archives and Special Collections.
-The Frederick S. Lane '36 Fellowship for Creative Artists program provides financial and research support for students interested in using historical and rare source materials towards projects in the arts.
+Amherst College students are invited to apply for a research fellowship at the Amherst College Archives and Special Collections.
+The Lane Fellowship provides financial and research support for using historical and rare source materials towards projects in the arts.
 Students are encouraged to follow their curiosity, and identify manuscript material or items of interest in our collections to use as inspiration or to draw directly from in produced works.
 Up to five chosen fellows will receive a small stipend, instruction in archival research practices, and support from Archives and Special Collections staff as they conduct their artistic research.
 Projects do not need to rely exclusively on materials in our collections.

 Projects may include (but are not limited to):

 - Artists’ books

 - Costume or set designs

 - Digital art projects

 - Fellow A will be writing a play set during the civil war, focused on a young enlisted man in the Union army.
 They will enhance the historical accuracy and language of their play by reading correspondence and diaries from civil war soldiers, articles from historical newspapers from the period, and memoirs.

 - Fellow B will be choreographing a dance, using illustrations from 19th century physical education manuals to create movement material.